mostovsky/-CMD_extensions-/README.md

 This is a small progect which add special menus to the context menu of Windows explorer.\
 Last source code may be not inside last release (last release - only stable version).
 ***
-After install in context menu will be created menu like this:
+After install in context menu will be added menu like this:
 ***
 **DIR-MENU:**\
 `CMD_extensions`\